rhomobile/rhomobile-docs/eb/en/edge/api/signalindicators.md

 ## Overview
 The Signal API is used to notify the user of the strength of the WLAN signal.
 For Windows Mobile / CE, only Symbol devices are supported and it is also possible to display a small indicator showing the available signal.
-The WLAN signal strength is not available on Windows Phone 8 and therefore this API is not supported on that platform.
 ## Enabling the API
 There are two methods of enabling the SignalIndicators API: